nicholasmordecai/node-scheduler/readme.md

 ### How it works
 Currently it's implementing a FCFS type algorithm to ensure jobs get done in the order they are registered.
 The reading / updating of all jobs is done with locking and or transactions.
 This allows for scalability as you may deploy this application in a cluster, and each machine will never have a dirty read / write and try to process the same job simultaniously as another node in the cluster.

+There is a priority override to the FCSC (first come first serve sorting).
+Priorities are read from highest number to lowest, then by runtime date stamp.

 # Installation